core-wg/senml-spec/draft-ietf-core-senml.md

 Some devices have accurate time while others do not so SenML supports absolute and relative times.
-Time is represented in floating point as seconds and values greater than zero represent an absolute time relative to the Unix epoch while values of 0 or less represent a relative time in the past from the current time.
+Time is represented in floating point as seconds and values greater than zero represent an absolute time relative to the Unix epoch {{POSIX}} while values of 0 or less represent a relative time in the past from the current time.
 A simple sensor with no absolute wall clock time might take a measurement every second, batch up 60 of them, and then send the batch to a server.
 It would include the